FuzionView/FV-Docs/source/openfv.rst

 * Select from the action icons to View or Edit the Data Provider, Manage their Users, or Delete a Data Provider.

-   You can find more detailed documentation on using the Admin tools for Data Providers `here. <https://uumpt.sharedgeo.net/docs/DataProvider.html>`_

-   You can find more detailed documentation on using the Admin tools for System Operators `here. <https://uumpt.sharedgeo.net/docs/SystemOperator.html>`_
+   You can find more detailed documentation on using the Admin tools for Data Providers `here. <https://uumpt.sharedgeo.net/docs/DataProvider.html>`_ and tools for System Operators `here. <https://uumpt.sharedgeo.net/docs/SystemOperator.html>`_

 Who Am I?
 -----------